 The Washington National Primate Research Center (WaNPRC) is one of seven remaining “flagship primate centers” established in the early 1960s and continuously funded by the National Institutes of Health (NIH).
 The WaNPRC is located on the campus of the University of Washington (UW) and has satellite facilities in downtown Seattle and in Mesa, Arizona.
-Last year, 1,053 monkeys were imprisoned, warehoused, and abused at its facilities.
-In 2019, UW received more than half a billion dollars from NIH, including more than $13 million in funding for the basic operations of the center.
+As of 2022, 1,194 monkeys were imprisoned, warehoused, and abused at its facilities.
+In fiscal year 2022, UW received more than half a billion dollars from NIH, including nearly $13 million in funding for the basic operations of the center.

 PETA is calling on UW to shut down the WaNPRC.
 Internal documents obtained by PETA and insider information reveal that the center is killing thousands of monkeys in meaningless experiments, wasting taxpayer money, and violating federal animal welfare laws and that it is mired in financial and leadership crises.
 When Harvard’s New England National Primate Research Center faced similar issues, the university did the right thing and announced in 2013 that it was closing the facility.
 UW must follow suit.